nielsbakker-git/MetaFit/README.md

 ## License

 This project is for educational purposes.
-The exercise database is based on publicly available information from fitnessprogramer.com.

 ## Acknowledgments

-- Exercise database inspired by [fitnessprogramer.com](https://fitnessprogramer.com/exercises/)
 - Apple Human Interface Guidelines for design principles
 - SwiftUI framework for modern iOS development